 In the 2021 QS ranking of the top 50 world universities under 50 years old, AUT is ranked in the #51-60 band.

 AUT has been rated as a 5-star university by world university rankings organisation QS.

 The QS stars system uses a range of indicators to evaluate and benchmark the broader student experience and contribution of universities.

 Auckland was ranked 27th in the QS Best Student Cities rankings, due to a high score for quality of living, a large and diverse student community, and a high rating from graduate recruiters as a source of new talent.

 A key component of the rankings methodology is a worldwide reputation survey completed by academic peers (85,000) and employers (42,000).
 Research citations are also assessed for most subjects.

-In 2017, AUT’s School of Sport and Recreation was the top-ranked sport science school in New Zealand and among the top 100 in the world.
+In 2020, AUT’s School of Sport and Recreation was ranked as the top-ranked sport science school in New Zealand, and ranked 39th in the world.
 The ranking consultancy identified international collaboration and research output as particular areas of strength in sport science at AUT.